 When setting up Snowbooks, we didn't like the idea of having quotas of books to publish and we also didn't like the idea that one department acquires new manuscripts but then hands them on to other departments to market them or to turn the manuscripts into finished books (although that's the way most conventional publishers do things).

 Instead, we wanted the person who said 'we should publish this' to be the same person who followed the book all the way through to publication and beyond.
 Obviously, if someone knows they are going to be working on all aspects of a single book for at least six months, they'll only champion books that they love.
 So the fact that you were rejected by Snowbooks means that your book didn't become an instant all-time favourite with a member of our very small team — but it doesn't necessarily mean anything more.

 This is an open letter and so there's a chance, if we're being absolutely honest, that we did reject your book because it was awful.
 We get a lot of manuscripts where the use of language is so awkward or clichéd or error-filled, and the story so strange or difficult to follow or unsatisfying, that we can't imagine anyone publishing it.
 But we also have books submitted to us that we like, that we think are at least as good as many titles currently in the bookshops.
 Unfortunately, that doesn't mean we'll publish them.
 They have to be personal favourites of ours before one of us will devote half a year of our working life to bringing it to market.
 In other words, a rejection from Snowbooks is hardly a rejection at all.

 Obviously, we wouldn't be painting such a bleak picture of publishing if we didn't aim to be different; we do.
-But we're limited at the moment in that we're new* and poor**.
-So please accept our apologies for replying with an open letter to a submission that must have taken months or maybe years of effort and energy to produce - and let us wish you better luck in the future.
+But we're limited in that we're time-strapped and poor.
+So please accept our apologies for replying with an open letter to a submission that must have taken months or maybe years of effort and energy to produce — and let us wish you better luck in the future.